gatsbyjs/gatsby/docs/docs/interactive-pages.md

 export default Counter
 ```

-We're now rendering the current count from the component state.
+You're now rendering the current count from the component state.

-Let's now change the state when we click on our buttons.
+Now you need to change the state when we click on our buttons.

 ```jsx{14-31}
 import React from "react"